GRC 2025

 An updated version of the session I did at the 2025 NFCB conference, in which I take down a dozen widespread community radio myths concerning the rules surrounding underwriting, copyright, streaming, indecency and more.

-Ken Freedman is the Station Manager of WFMU (wfmu.org), the longes
+Ken Freedman is the Station Manager of WFMU (wfmu.org), the longest

 "Community Radio Myths and Facts"